xapian/xapian-docsprint/practical_example/searching/running_the_search.rst

 Running a Search
 ----------------
-To search the database we're built, you just run our simple search engine:
+To search the database we've built, you just run our simple search engine:

 .. xapianrunexample:: search1
     :args: db watch